Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/99-Glossary.md

 * **Doctrine** - An ORM layer for PHP, represents the interface between objects in an application and the relational data storage behind it.
 * **Domain** - A limited area of knowledge or interest, represents a problem space from the real world in most cases.
-* **Domain analysis** - Process within the meta modeling, cares for finding commonalities and differences between different members of a software system family.
+* **Domain analysis** - Process within the meta modelling, cares for finding commonalities and differences between different members of a software system family.
 * **Domain architecture** - From the area of product line engineering, marks the sum of a domain-specific language and the platform on which the applications realised with it are executed.
 * **Domain Specific Language** - A language offering precise means for expression for a domain.
 Contains an abstract syntax as well as concrete notations and transformations for further processing of created models.
 * **DSL** - Domain Specific Language
-* **Eclipse Modeling Framework** - Flexible and powerful framework for Ecore-based meta modeling.
+* **Eclipse Modeling Framework** - Flexible and powerful framework for Ecore-based meta modelling.
 * **Ecore** - Meta meta model implemented in the Eclipse Modeling Framework, compatible to the Meta Object Facility.
 * **EJB** - Enterprise Java Beans
 * **EMF** - Eclipse Modeling Framework